Emotions in the Workplace: Examples & How to Manage Them Effectively

+Almost everything we do relates to emotions, even at work.
 Did you laugh or smile at work today?
 Were you bored in your last meeting?
 Upset or sad about losing a customer?
 Excited about hitting a goal?
-These are all examples of the many emotional moments that occur in the workplace each day.
+These are just a few examples of the countless emotional moments that unfold in the workplace every day — and understanding them is more important than most organizations realize.

-• The most common emotions at work
+- The most common emotions at work

-• How emotions differ throughout the organization
+- How emotions differ throughout the organization

-• The relationship between emotions and employee engagement
+- The relationship between emotions and employee engagement

-• How to manage emotions in the workplace
+- How to manage emotions in the workplace

-The most common emotions at work
+The most common emotions in the workplace

 To create awesome emotional cultures, organizations need to understand which emotions are prevalent in the workplace and how they affect employees.